Contractors' shoddy job on pumping stations is putting Mumbai at risk

-The construction of two storm-water pumping stations at Cleveland Bunder and Lovegrove in Worli is riddled with structural flaws, breaches of contract terms, use of sub-par material, delays and many other irregularities, reveals RTI
+Construction of two storm-water pumping stations at Cleveland Bunder and Lovegrove in Worli is riddled with structural flaws, use of sub-par material, and many other irregularities, reveals RTI

 If there’s a recurrence of the great deluge — aka the 26/7 Mumbai floods — you should know that some sly contractors, under the tutelage of politicians and bureaucrats, have done all within their power to drown you.

 Lovegrove pumping station at Dr Annie Besant Road, Worli.
 Pic/Sayyed Sameer Abedi

 A mid-day investigation has revealed that while a consortium of contractors is getting a free hand in building shoddy storm water pumping stations — Mumbai’s vital defences against flash floods — the Brihanmumbai Municipal Corporation (BMC) has acted against the negligence with at least one hand tied behind its back.
 It is these entities that should be held responsible for constructing a second-rate flood defence despite the government spending crores on calamity control since 2005.